Manitoba Provincial Road 473

 Provincial Road 473 (PR 473) is a former provincial road in the Canadian province of Manitoba.

 Route description

-The route began at PTH 16 east of Newdale, and intersected PR 270 about halfway between its western and eastern terminuses.
+The route began at PTH 16 east of Newdale, and intersected PR 270 about halfway between its western and eastern termini.
 From there, PR 473 continued east and terminated at PTH 10 just south of Minnedosa Valley.
 The route was gravel for its entire length.

 History

 In the early 1990s, the Manitoba government decommissioned a number of provincial secondary roads and returned the maintenance of these roads back to the rural municipalities.
 PR 473 was one of the roads that was decommissioned entirely.
 The route is now maintained by the Rural Municipalities of Harrison Park and Clanwilliam.

 After PR 473 was decommissioned, the route became known as Mile 91N.